 Soil nails & shotcrete are generally the most economical excavation shoring system.
 Soil nails are steel bars installed and grouted in a drill hole placed at regular intervals 5 ft to 6 ft horizontally and the same vertically.
 The system can conform to complex geometries and is appropriate in a variety of ground conditions provided the soil has adequate cohesion to maintain a 5 ft vertical unsupported face long enough for shotcrete to be applied.
 Soil nails are first drilled and shotcrete applied in 5 ft vertical lifts or less along the entire perimeter of the excavation.
 Another 5 ft lift of soil is removed, soil nails installed, then shotcrete is applied and the process repeats until the planned depth of excavation is reached.

 Drilled Shaft/Beam and Lagging Walls utilize either concrete drilled shafts or steel soldier piles or ‘H’ piles drilled and installed on 8 to 10 ft centers around the perimeter of the planned excavation.
 The excavation proceeds in 5 ft lifts as wood or shotcrete lagging is installed atop the drilled shafts or soldier beams.
-If the excavation height is much higher than 12-14 ft Anchors or tiebacks are installed through the soldier beam into the soil behind and then post-tensioned to provide lateral load counter to lateral earth loads thereby reducing the net horizontal deflection.
+This excavation shoring system can be cantilevered, meaning that no anchors or tiebacks are needed.
+However, if the excavation height is much higher than 12-14 ft Anchors or tiebacks are installed through the soldier beam into the soil behind and then post-tensioned to provide lateral load to counter the lateral earth loads thereby reducing the net horizontal deflection.

 Reticulated Minipile Walls are expensive and are only considered when access constraints only allow smaller equipment and anchors are not feasible or allowed due to geometry or because an easement for the excavation shoring system onto the neighboring property is not attainable.